 What is torrefied wood?

-Torrefied wood is, basically, wood changed chemically by intentional, controlled heat treatment.
-The nimble and seaworthy Viking ships that raided the British Isles, Iceland, Greenland and beyond could do so, in part, because they utilized revolutionary, nearly waterproof, heat-treated planks that were lighter and stronger than raw timbers.
+Torrefied wood is wood changed chemically by intentional, controlled heat treatment.
+The nimble and seaworthy Viking ships that raided the British Isles, Iceland, Greenland, and beyond could do so, in part, because they utilized revolutionary, nearly waterproof, heat-treated planks that were lighter and stronger than raw timbers.

 “Adirondack spruce requires a different temperature and duration than oak.
 Oak flooring is actually the largest commercial use of torrefied wood.
 When you put a floor in a new building, you don‘t want it to expand and contract.
 Torrefaction solves that problem,” Dana explains, adding cautiously, “You have to be careful with (torrefied) spruce.
 Tests show that as temperatures increase, spruce will become slightly stiffer; up until a point.
 Beyond that point, the stiffness crashes.
 If you cook it long enough, the cellulose structure will break down.
 It‘s better to undercook than overcook.”